-- Reenrollment Deadline: November 1st Moved!
-To accommodate the delay in rolling out the new 4-H Online program, the reenrollment deadline to be eligible to exhibit at the 2021 Junior Fair has been moved to December 31, 2020. - New Member Enrollment Deadline: New members may join 4-H at any time; however, March 1 is the last date new members may enroll and still be eligible to exhibit at the Junior Fair.
-A new enrollment is a youth who is enrolling not having been a member in the previous year. - Cloverbuds: Youth in Kinder garten, 1st and 2nd grade enroll in 4-H as Cloverbuds.
+- Cloverbuds: Youth in Kindergarten, 1st and 2nd grade enroll in 4-H as Cloverbuds.
 Cloverbud activities (including fair exhibits) are non-competitive.
 For safety reasons, Cloverbuds may not work with an animal as part of their project work. - Number of projects: Consider the "Quality over quantity" philosophy when taking projects.
 Choose fewer projects, and delve deep into everything that you can learn about that project.
-Look into the project resources (literature, curriculum, special groups) and find ways to share the project with others. - Graduation: The policy for 4-H graduation is that members may choose to graduate from 4-H the same year you graduate from high school or you may stay in 4-H one full year following high school graduation.
+Look into the project resources (literature, curriculum, special groups) and find ways to share the project with others. - Graduation: The policy for 4-H graduation is that members may choose to graduate from 4-H the same year they graduate from high school or they may stay in 4-H one full year following high school graduation.

-What Are Project Resources And How Do I Get Them?
+What Are Project Resources.... and How Do I Get Them?